attiliocaravelli/fibonacci/README.md

 I have considered input from a file to be more scalable and reusable (e.g. a web service) I have considered to store the sequence or reply in a file

-Approach based on the Golden Ration:
+Approach based on the Golden Ratio:
 In this method we directly implement the formula for nth term in the fibonacci series.
 Fn = {[(√5 + 1)/2] ^ n} / √5
 Reference: http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibFormula.html